1

 As a result, populations around the globe are experiencing unprecedented gains in life expectancy, offering the potential for individuals to enjoy more years of fulfillment, productivity, and quality time with loved ones.

-Creating a longevity-ready society not only involves prioritizing preventive healthcare, early detection, and intervention for age-related concerns but also holds the promise of a healthier, more vibrant future for all.
+Creating a longevity-ready society involves prioritizing preventive healthcare, early detection, and intervention for age-related concerns and promises a healthier, more vibrant future for all.

 This includes promoting healthy lifestyles, ensuring access to affordable healthcare, and advancing research on aging.